seanritner/codePractice/machineLearning/notes.md

 - Decision Tree Classification Clearly Explained!
 - Decision Tree 1: how it works

+## Running ML Tests

+- Purpose of running such a task: The main purpose of running a machine learning task like this is to build a model that can predict the class or category of new, unseen data based on patterns it learned from the training data.
+In the context of the Iris dataset, the task is to predict the species of an Iris flower based on measurements of its sepal and petal.
+- Why would I want to see a prediction?: Seeing a prediction allows you to understand how well your model is performing.
+By comparing the model's predictions to the actual values (which we know because this is a labeled dataset), you can measure the accuracy of your model.
+This is crucial in understanding the effectiveness of your model.
+- What is the prediction of?: In this specific case, the prediction is of the species of an Iris flower.
+The Iris dataset contains measurements of 150 iris flowers from three different species: Setosa, Versicolour, and Virginica.
+The model is trained to predict these species based on the input features, which are the sepal length, sepal width, petal length, and petal width.
+In a broader context, machine learning models can be used to predict a wide range of outcomes based on input data, from predicting stock prices to diagnosing diseases.
+The key is that the model learns patterns from the input data and applies these patterns to make predictions on new, unseen data.
+This is the essence of machine learning. 🧠

 ## Python Scripts

 To run the script, you would typically use a Python environment like Jupyter Notebook, Google Colab, or a local Python installation on your computer.
 Here's a step-by-step guide: